 An Agriculturally Based Calendar

 The Biblical festivals are based on an agricultural cycle.
 Passover is in the Spring of the year, and Shavuot is at the time of the early wheat harvest.
 Sukkot is a harvest festival at the end, or turn, of the year (Exodus 34:22).
-It order to keep the Biblical months aligned with the proper season, it is necessary to occasionally add an extra month.
-Scripture does not tell us how to do that.
+It order to keep the lunar months aligned with the proper season, it is necessary to occasionally add an extra month.
+Scripture does not tell us how or when to do that.

 I have known of groups who determine when the year starts by the maturity of barley in Israel.
 I have known of others who base it on the equinox.
 There have been years when my friends were celebrating Biblical festivals a month ahead or a month behind the rest of us.
 This only leads to confusion.